hxuu/blog/content/ctf/n00bz24/file-sharing-portal.md

     content = file.read()
 ```

-which open the `/etc/passwd` file and reads its content.
+which opens the `/etc/passwd` file and reads its content.
 We can achieve the same thing, but start with a string
 instead, how so?

 Since everything is an object, meaning everything in python inherents from the object class.